VincentLu91/Tweet-Analyzer-by-Topic/README.md

 The original intention was to build the analyzer for companies to analyze tweets about them, but due to the scope of the project, it is revised so that a user can input any topic and it returns results.
 This is a more general use case and helpful feasibility study to assess any topic being analyzed.
 If more tweets returned about a given topic is negative, then it stands to reason that there is something about said topic that is inherently negative, and gives users insights into the sentiments of a topic.

+Currently the Analyzer data application can return sentiments written in various languages besides English

 ## How to access the data app

 ### Deployed App